oaklandgit/pippy/README.md

 (Turn off your Mac's wifi to prove it works).

 My next steps is to get this working on the iPad.

+## July 4 🇺🇸, 2025 - Connecting to iPad
+Works but some notes.
+1. This is where a small USB hub becomes necessary: Keyboard and Pi Zero -> Hub -> iPad USB C.
+2. You'll find the RNDIS/Ethernet gadget connection under Settings -> Ethernet.
+There, they work the same as on a Mac.
+Set the Manual IP and Subnet Mask.
+3. The Accessibility setting in Accessibility -> Keyboards & Typing -> Full Keyboard Access should be turned OFF.
+With it on, many of the iPad's special keyboard shortcuts for operating the iPad interfere with the SSH Client (Blink app).